Local rigid cohomology of singular points: Introduction and statement of results

 \begin{proposition} Two points $x' \in X'$ and $x \in X$ are contact equivalent if and only if there exists another scheme $X''$ together with a point $x'' \in X''$ and two morphisms $f' \colon X'' \rightarrow X'$ and $f \colon X'' \rightarrow X$ such that: \begin{enumerate}[label=\roman*)] \item $f'(x'') = x'$ and $f'$ induces an isomorphism $k(x') \xlongrightarrow{\sim} k(x'')$ on the residue fields. \item $f(x'') = x$ and $f$ induces an isomorphism $k(x) \xlongrightarrow{\sim} k(x'')$ on the residue fields. \item $f'$ and $f$ are \'{e}tale at $x''$. \end{enumerate} \end{proposition}

 \begin{proof} For the ``if'' part of the proposition it suffices to observe that conditions i) through iii) imply that the Henselizations $\Op_{X, x}^h$ and $\Op_{X', x'}^h$ are isomorphic.
-It follows that the completions of the local rings are isomorphic as well.
-The ``only if'' part is proved in \cite[Corollary 2.6]{artin}. \end{proof}
+Indeed, another way to formulate the conditions of the proposition is that $X''$ is a neighbourhood of $x$ in the \'etale site $X_{\acute{e}t}$ as well as a neighbourhood of $x'$ in the \'etale site $X'_{\acute{e}t}$.
+Hence the local rings of $x$ and $x'$ w.r.t.\ the \'etale site are isomorphic.
+The isomorphism $\Op_{X, x}^h \cong \Op_{X', x'}^h$ implies that the completions of the local rings are isomorphic as well.